Smite (video game): Matchmaking

 The matchmaking system uses a modified version of the TrueSkill ranking system.
-Around December 2013, there was a feature added that allowed players to choose between US and EU servers, but was later removed from the game due to issues with the matchmaking system.
-This feature was eventually re-added.
-Originally, most modes used to operate on queues with 3-minute matchmaking timers.
-Every three minutes, matches would be made from the group of people in queue at that time.
-In late 2014, that system was replaced with a more traditional non-timed one (a more popular format in many MOBAs) that looks for an optimal match instead of just the best match-ups at the present time.
-In this system, if it takes 5 minutes or more to match a player, the game will gradually lower its requirements until a match is found.
-A new matchmaking system similar to the original one was introduced in 2018, with different times for different modes.
+Originally, most modes operated on queues with three-minute matchmaking timers; every three minutes, matches would be made from the group of people in queue at that time.
+In late 2014, this system was replaced with a more common strategy that looks for an optimal match instead of just the best match-ups at the present time.
+In this system, if it takes five minutes or more to match a player, the game will gradually lower its requirements until a match is found.
+In 2018, the system was modified to have different time requirements for different modes.
 The system will prioritize the player's general performance over their account level.

-In Ranked Leagues, players are matched by a variation of Elo, a system that rates players with a number that indicates how well the individual skill of that player is.
-The player will be matched with players that have a similar rating as them.
-The goal of this system is to have 2 individual teams that have a similar TOTAL Elo.
+In Ranked Leagues, players are matched by a variation of Elo, a system that rates individual skill of each player based on wins and losses.
+While the Elo ranking is per-individual, the matchmaking system's goal is to create matches with each team having a similar total Elo ranking, potentially leading to individual disparity within or between teams.
 Ranked mode is available for Conquest and Joust.

+In addition to the matchmaking mechanics, Smite features a structured ranking system in its Ranked Leagues, with specific entry requirements and rules.
+Players must be Level 30, own a minimum of 20 gods at Mastery Level 2 or higher, and have played at least 30 Normal (PvP) Conquest matches.
+The ranks progress from Bronze to Grandmaster, each divided into five sub-tiers (I-V), denoted by Roman numerals.
+Ranked matches use a 10 ban draft pick system.
+Players earn Tribute Points (TP) from ranked wins, needing over 100 TP to advance through each sub-tier.
+Players new to Ranked start in Bronze 3 with 1500 MMR.
+Losing games at 0 TP may result in demotion.

 Release

-Smite was made available to the public for the first time on May 31, 2012, with its closed beta, transitioning into open beta on January 24, 2013.
-The game was officially released on March 25, 2014.
-Around that time, Smite reached 3 million players and later 4 million players in June that same year.
-In 2015, more than 10 million players have played Smite.
-In June 2016, Hi-Rez Studios announced the game attracted 20 million players.
+Smite was made available on May 31 of 2012 with a closed beta and transitioned into open beta on January 24, 2013.
+The game was officially released on March 25, 2014, with approximately 3 million players, and reached 4 million players in June.
+By 2015, more than 10 million players had played Smite.
+In June 2016, Hi-Rez Studios announced that the game had attracted 20 million players.
 In 2019, the game surpassed 30 million players and generated 300 million dollars.
 In April 2020, Hi-Rez reported that the game had over 40 million players.

 International expansion

-On August 21, 2013, Hi-Rez Studios partnered themselves with Tencent, an online media company that publishes video games in China.
-On June 5, 2014, Hi-Rez Studios announced they partnered with Level Up!
+On August 21, 2013, Hi-Rez Studios partnered with Tencent, an online media company that publishes video games in China.
+On June 5, 2014, Hi-Rez Studios announced a partnership with Level Up!
 Games to bring the game to the Latin American region.
 In October 2014, Oceanic servers were added and in August 2016 southeast Asian servers were added.
 In October 2017, the Chinese client was announced to be merged with the international client, with migration taking place late November.